Hay Pillow®

 It is impossible to ascertain these attributes prior to purchasing pellets.
 Of course, there are exceptions for individuals not able to masticate proficiently due to dental challenges.

-Learn more about the pros & cons of grass hay verse pellets, cubes and chopped hay.
+Learn more about the pros & cons of grass hay verses pellets, cubes and chopped hay.

 Mini Horse & Donkey Dental Health Tip